JetBrains/lincheck/docs/lincheck-test-tutorial.md

 | inc(): 1 | inc(): 1 |
 ```

-Lincheck found the execution scenario that violates atomicity of the `Counter`:
+Here, `Lincheck` found an execution that violates atomicity of the `Counter` &ndash;
-two concurrent increment invocations ended with the same result `1`, one increment was lost.
+two concurrent increments ended with the same result `1`; so one increment was lost.
-Obviously, this behaviour of the counter is incorrect.
+Obviously, this behavior of the counter is incorrect.

 ## Trace the invalid execution

-Besides the invalid execution results, you can also get the exact trace of thread interleaving that lead to the error.
+Besides the invalid execution results, it is also possible to find the exact interleaving that leads to the error.
+This feature is accessible with the *model checking* testing mode, which examines many different interleavings with a bounded number of context switches.

-For that you just need to switch the testing mode: replace the stress testing mode options `StressOptions()`
+To switch the testing mode, you need to replace the options type from `StressOptions()`
-with the model checking options `ModelCheckingOptions()` in the `test()` method of the `CounterTest` class
-and run the test again.
+to `ModelCheckingOptions()`.
+The updated `CounterTest` class is presented below:

+TODO: I am not sure that this code will work without `--add-opens` and `--add-exports`

 ```kotlin
 class CounterTest {